 Have a little extra money to invest?
 There are several types of programmable “smart bulbs” available.
 These bulbs mimic the quality of light outside in a gradually changing spectrum that may be even better for workers’ circadian rhythms than a constant stream of blue light.
 They also allow a more nuanced control of light quality—each day in the office is different, and being able to gauge and respond to the office’s needs is bound in increase quality of work, and quality of life.
 These bulbs include Phillips Hue Lighting and LumiFi, among others.

-Taking proactive steps to create a light filled environment can bring an array of possible benefits to your team, including better sleep, increased focus, and improved health.
+Taking proactive steps to create a light filled environment can bring an array of possible benefits to your team, including better sleep, increased employee productivity, and improved health.
 When each member of your team has their circadian rhythms in sync, the office as a whole will flourish.
 And it’s only a light bulb order away.